-Although we see our position and the strength of the technologies we acquired as formidable, there can be no assurance that any of the possibilities discussed above will materialize.
-If we are unable to derive revenue from our technologies within the next 12 months we will be required to raise additional capital to support our operations until such time when we can maintain operations from income.
+Although we see our position and the strength of iGlue as formidable, there can be no assurance that materialize partial or full exit from this investment will materialize in 2010.
+If we are unable to derive revenue from this technology within the next 12 months we will be required to raise substantial additional capital to support our operations until such time when we can maintain operations from income.